almossawi/firefox-code-quality/README.md

 * ``getLatestSource.py``: contains the path to the codebase that we'll be analyzing

 ### How the script works
-The script (``analyzeMozillaCentral.sh``) takes approximately 30 minutes to complete.
+The script (``analyzeMozillaCentral.sh``) takes approximately 30 minutes to complete and runs twice a day.
 It performs the following tasks:

 1. Pulls the latest revision from mozilla-central (``getLatestSource.py``)
 2. Performs static analysis on the codebase to get LOC, cyclomatic complexity and dependency data (``projectMetrics.pl``)